 Can users edit entries from frontend?

 Yes, you can allow users to edit their own submissions from frontend if they are logged in.
-It is one of the most highly requested feature and we have a detailed article for inline edit.
+It is one of the most highly requested features and we have a detailed article for inline edit.

 Pricing for WPForms Views?